-Athletes 18 years of age have the option to compete in the IFSA Freeride World Qualifier (FWQ) Adult and Collegiate Series events OR may remain in the IFSA Junior Series.
-However, if an athlete of 18 competes in a FWQ event, they will NO LONGER be eligible to compete in the Junior Series.
-Once an athlete turns 19 years of age, they are no longer permitted to compete at the junior level and are automatically considered an IFSA Adult FWQ athlete.
-Athletes starting the season at age 18 must determine if they will compete as a Junior or FWQ Adult before the season begins.
-Athletes active in the IFSA Junior Series will earn points that will count toward their FWQ Global Seeding List status upon graduation to the FWQ Tour.
+Athletes 18 years of age may remain in the IFSA Junior series OR move forward and compete in Freeride World Qualifier (FWQ) Adult and/or the Collegiate Series events.
+It is not permitted to compete in both series.
+When an athlete of 18 competes in a FWQ Adult event, they are no longer eligible to compete in the Junior Series.
+When an athlete turns 19 years of age, they are no longer permitted to compete in the IFSA Junior Series and are automatically considered an IFSA Adult FWQ athlete.
+Athletes who have previously competed in the IFSA Junior Series will see their IFSA junior points converted to an FWQ Global Seeding List ranking.
+It is up to the athlete to determine if they wish to compete as an IFSA junior or FWQ adult according to the guidelines above.
+Refer to Section 1.12 for information on age guidelines for attending the Freeride Junior World Championship in Europe and refer to Appendix III to view the Junior to FWQ Point Conversion Table